 SB 341 requires that the Agency report on its compliance with new requirements on the amount of time the Housing Successor can hold property acquired for future development from monies in the Housing Fund per 33334.16, as modified by SB 341.
-A listing of the properties the Housing Successor held as of June 30, 2021 is included in Table 2 along with the current status of activities the Housing Successor has undertaken to realize the development of low income housing.
+A listing of the properties the Housing Successor held as of June 30, 2022 is included in Table 2 along with the current status of activities the Housing Successor has undertaken to realize the development of low income housing.

 Health and Safety Code Section 33334.16 limits the amount of time that housing successors have to initiate activities for the properties they own that are consistent with the development of housing for low and moderated income housing purposes.
 Those limitations were amended by SB 341 to five years from the date the Department of Finance approved the transfer of the properties to the Housing Successor: in Contra Costa County that date is February 6, 2013.
 While development-related activities have been initiated for most properties owned, the Housing Successor approved a 5-year time extension for all properties still under its ownership on June 16, 2020, as allowed by Health and Safety Code 33334.16.
 As such, the Housing Successor has until February 6, 2023 to initiate development of low income housing on the properties it currently owns.
+Initiation of development has occurred on all housing assets, either through an approved Disposition Development Agreement, Exclusive Negotiated Agreement, and/or solicitation of property through the Surplus Lands Act process.